The Excel OR Function

 - the function in cell C1 evaluates to TRUE, as BOTH of the supplied conditions are TRUE;

 - the function in cell C2 evaluates to TRUE, as the first condition, A2>0 evaluates to TRUE;

 - the function in cell C3 evaluates to FALSE, as ALL of the supplied conditions are FALSE.

-Further examples of the Excel Or function are provided on the Microsoft Office website.
+For further examples of the Excel Or function, see the Microsoft Office website.